PlaidCloud/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 ## Writing a ReplicationController Spec

-As with all other Kubernetes config, a ReplicationController needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other PlaidCloud config, a ReplicationController needs `apiVersion`, `kind`, and `metadata` fields.
 The name of a ReplicationController object must be a valid [DNS subdomain name](/docs/concepts/overview/working-with-objects/names#dns-subdomain-names).
 For general information about working with configuration files, see [object management](/docs/concepts/overview/working-with-objects/object-management/).